kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-iota-miota.md

 layout: post
 title:  "What is IOTA Miota"
 date:   2022-06-11 17:03:19 +0300
+subtitle: Is IOTA the same as MIOTA?
+What is IOTA in simple terms?
+Is MIOTA a good investment?
-subtitle: In the world of cryptocurrencies, IOTA is known for its innovative creation methods as a result of its decentralization.
+description: In the world of cryptocurrencies, IOTA is known for its innovative creation methods as a result of its decentralization.
 This is the most popular German cryptocurrency, created in Berlin.
-description: Cosmos is a blockchain network that aims to enable independent blockchains to communicate with each other in a seamless manner.
-This allows them to exchange data and conduct transactions.
 image: /assets/img/posts-img/iota/what-is-iota-how-does-it-work.webp
 categories:
   - what